Gebec/symfony-landing-page/README.md

 ## Getting started

-These instruction will get you copy of the project up and running on your local machine for developing and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for developing and testing purposes.

 ### Symfony framework